dxps/cognitive/readme.md

 ### Front-end related

 Note: These are needed during development.
 In other words, if you don't change any code in the components (within `rsx` blocks), then there is no need to run the Tailwind CSS compiler in parallel with the back-end.
+However, updates to `tailwindcss` npm package generate updates the final `main.css` file.

 1. Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. Install the Tailwind CSS [CLI](https://tailwindcss.com/docs/installation).
-3. Start the Tailwind CSS compiler using `./run_css.sh` script.

 ### Back-end related